 This type of fraud makes use of stolen credit or card details to make a purchase online.
 The fraudster may be in possession of a physical card, but it’s more likely that the cardholder’s details were stolen electronically.
 A business ships goods or provides service to the fraudster, with the assumption that the payment is legitimate.

-If a cardholder has not yet realized that their card is lost or stolen (and so has not notified the card issuer), payments can still be processed successfully.
-Even if a payment is not declined, this does not mean that it was authorized.
+If a cardholder hasn’t realized yet that their card is lost or stolen (and so hasn’t notified the card issuer), you can still process payments successfully.
+Even if a payment isn’t declined, this doesn’t mean that it was authorized.

-Once the cardholder discovers the fraudulent use of their card, the payment is disputed with the card issuer.
-Once the dispute is found in favor of the cardholder, the business suffers a loss equal to the amount of the payment, the cost of any goods or services already provided, as well as an additional dispute fee.
+After the cardholder discovers the fraudulent use of their card, they dispute the payment with the card issuer.
+If the dispute is resolved in favor of the cardholder, the business suffers a loss equal to the amount of the payment, the cost of any goods or services already provided, and an additional dispute fee.